albjerto/moon-landing/README.md

 This repository contains the code of the project for the module Autonomous and Adaptive Systems, held by Prof. [Mirco Musolesi](https://www.mircomusolesi.org/) at the University of Bologna.

+Read the paper-like report for the project [here](https://albjerto.com/moon-landing/minipaper.pdf).

 ![agent perfomance after training](./img/test_performance.gif "Agent performance after training")

 ## Dependencies ##